freedomsean/react-basic-ui/README.md

   - flex-ui
     - FlexAlignUI: this will be always align by your assignment, if the screen size which will depent on your style spec is too small, it will be fill the parent container.
-    - FlexListUI: it will generate a row list by your assignment, if the screen size is too small, it will be a column list.
+    - FlexListUI (it still be developing): it will generate a row list by your assignment, if the screen size is too small, it will be a column list.
   - grid-ui: the following two components needs to use together, in ordert to display the more customize grid sytem
       - GridUI: the container of this grid, it will be divided to 12 columns
+      - RowUI: it can be assigned the columns of staring and ending
+  - motion-ui
+      - MotionUI: it will watch both Mouse and Touch events and execute the sample event handlers.
+In addition to the changed distincts, it also offers the events "motionUp", "motionDown", "motionLeft", "motionRight".
+It doesn't need to check the x-axis and y-axis in your client codes
       - RowUI: it can be assigned the columns of staring and ending.

 ## Install: